How Do I Stop Overthinking Everything?

 They move.

-You won’t feel like this forever.
+You will not feel like this forever.

 Why It Feels So Personal